DGwebdes/DGwebdes/README.md

-<h1 align="center">👋 Hey there, I'm Dielan Garve!</h1>
+<h1 align="center">I'm Dielan Garve!
+BEHOLD!</h1>

 <p align="center">
-  I've always been fascinated by technology, but not for itself, more fore the brilliance behind it.<br>
+  I've always been fascinated by technology, but not for itself, more for the brilliance behind it.<br>
-  And I now know, what it takes.
+  And I now know what it takes.
 A semicolon; <br>
   🤝 Always up for cool collabs!
 </p>